 Certain medications can cause NuvaRing to be less effective.
 These include:

-The combined pill contains the same hormonal components as NuvaRing and works in the same way to protect against unwanted pregnancy.
-It's taken everyday for 21 days and then you have a 7 day break before starting the next pack.
+The combined pill contains the same hormonal components as NuvaRing and works, in the same way, to protect against unwanted pregnancy.
+It's taken every day for 21 days and then you usually have a 7-day break before starting the next pack.
 NuvaRing is not suitable for all women however as it can pose health risks for those with high blood pressure, heart problems or anyone at risk of a blood clot.

 NuvaRing will not stop your period.
 It replaces your natural menstrual cycle with an artificial one but you will still have a monthly withdrawal bleed that is similar to a period.

 NuvaRing cannot be used as emergency contraception.
 If you have had unprotected sex, you can either take the morning after pill or have an IUD fitted.
-The IUD is the only type of regular contraception which can be used in this manner.
+The IUD is the only type of regular contraception that can be used in this manner.

 NuvaRing is still effective during the 4th week while the ring is out as long as you have used it correctly.
 Your NuvaRing should stay inside the vagina for 21 days before removing it.
-The ring free week is the same as the 7 day break between contraceptive pills and you are still protected from pregnancy during this time.
+The ring free week is the same as the 7-day break between contraceptive pills and you are still protected from pregnancy during this time.

 You can still use tampons while using NuvaRing.
 The ring should always be inserted first and you should take extra care when removing tampons to ensure the ring does not get pulled out by accident.
 If this happens, rinse it with cool water and reinsert it.